<

 Goal: Clean Turbine Blades for Refurbishment

-Whether you’re refurbishing landbased gas or jet-engine turbines, MircoBlasting is the ideal method of cleaning turbine blades.
+Whether you’re refurbishing land-based gas or jet-engine turbines, MicroBlasting is the ideal method of cleaning turbine blades.
 When turbines are split in two for maintenance, hot path components and combustion components are pulled out for repair.
 These parts take in and distribute cooling air within a turbine through multiple small holes, which can number more than 140 per component and be as small as 0.08 mm (.003″) in diameter.
 The holes are often present in airfoils and shrouds of many first- and second-stage components.
 Because of the complex geometry of these parts, MicroBlasting is ideal for cleaning coating and contaminants from them.

 Why MicroBlasting?

-Removing the Protective Layer
+Removing the Protective layer

 To avoid the need for multiple iterations of the cleaning process many turbine manufacturers have added in a MicroBlasting step.
 With the inclusion of this process in between the coarse grit blasting and chemical bath, the proper removal and surface finish can be achieved in 1-2 cycles.
 In addition to saving time, MicroBlasting also reduces abrasive consumption and chemical dependence.